 A combination of biological, environmental and some psychological factors cause anorexia.
 It may also be a symptom related to poor appetite or digestive abnormality.
 Nowadays, it is also linked with the desire of being thin and skinny, especially in girls.

-It is the most complicated mental disorder in the present day.
+It is one of the most complicated mental disorder in the present day.
 There is no reliable source of the causes of this disorder.

 In Ayurveda, anorexia is known as Aruchi.
 It is caused by aggravation of three humors (Vata Pitta Kapha).
 The dominance of a particular dosha or humor may involve.
 Sometimes, causes may be fear, anger and excessive mental stress.
 The incomplete food digestion in the body may also form AMA (toxins) in the body, which may also results in the anorexia.